Emergency Dentist – Deer Park, TX

 - Small bottle of acetaminophen

-Can Over-the-Counter Medications Help with the Pain?
+Can Over-the-Counter Pain Relievers Help with Dental Pain?

 Yes, store-bought pain relievers can help to temporarily alleviate the discomfort caused by certain dental emergencies.
 However, just because you are able to relieve the pain doesn’t mean you shouldn’t also seek treatment from your emergency dentist to address the root of the problem and prevent your pain from making a resurgence.

 If you have a toothache, do NOT place aspirin directly on the sore tooth.
-Doing so can actually irritate the site, ultimately worsening your pain.
+Doing so can irritate the site, ultimately worsening your pain.